U8NWXD/oppia-wiki/Build-process.md

   * Maintenance mode
   * Deploy mode
   * Minify only third-party libraries

 We use prod mode for most everything besides local development.
-We use prod mode when deploying to production and testing servers, and we run most tests in prod mode.
-A notable exception is the lighthouse accessibility tests, which run in dev mode.
+For example, we use prod mode when deploying to production and testing servers, and we run most tests in prod mode.
+A notable exception is the lighthouse accessibility tests, which run in dev mode because they don't depend on prod mode, and dev mode compilation is faster.

 ### Build mode constants

-The build mode is controlled by the following constants in `assets/constants.ts`:
+The build mode affects the application during runtimes through the following constants in `assets/constants.ts`:

 * `DEV_MODE`: Set to `true` if and only if we are in dev mode.
 Otherwise, this is `false`.
 * `EMULATOR_MODE`: Set to `true` if and only if we are not in deploy mode.
 Note that being in deploy mode implies being in prod mode.
 Otherwise, this is `false`.